mohamedzeina/corp-nextjs/README.md

 ## Description
-Simple application done with NextJS and TailWind.css.
+Corp is a simple application done with NextJS and TailWind.css.
 Simple navigation with a navbar is provided to visit different pages.

 ## How To Run Locally
 First, clone the repo to your local machine: